Attenuation from the optical to the extreme ultraviolet by dust associated with broad absorption line quasars: the

 \item Unlike the flat average attenuation curves for non-BALQSOs, we find a steeply rising, SMC-like attenuation curve for both HiBALs and LoBALs.
 We have derived this curve to shorter wavelengths than any previous reddening curves.
 We find good agreement with the \citet{Weingartner+Draine01} theoretical extrapolation of the SMC curve to $1/\lambda = 14~\mu$m$^{-1}$ (700 \AA~or $\approx 17$ eV ) but our curve shows somewhat higher extinction out to 400 \AA~($\approx 30$ eV).

-\item The steeply rising attenuation curve for the dust associated with LoBALs is quite different from the relatively flat extinction curve for starburst galaxies and the extinction curves for star-forming regions in the Milky Way.
+\item The steeply-rising attenuation curve for the dust associated with LoBALs is quite different from the relatively flat extinction curve for starburst galaxies and the extinction curves for star-forming regions in the Milky Way.
 This does not support the idea that LoBALs are young AGNs in the process of breaking out of a cocoon of dust.
 Instead, the BALQSO attenuation curves favor the extra dust in both LoBALs and HiBALs being associated with the high-velocity outflow.

-\item The differences in the apparent SEDs of BALQSOs and non-BALQSOs are consistent with being due to dust and not to intrinsic differences.
+\item The differences in the apparent IR to EUV SEDs of BALQSOs and non-BALQSOs are consistent with being due to dust and not to intrinsic differences.

-\item These differences in apparent SEDs clearly show that the radiative acceleration of the BAL clouds is dust driven, like outflows from cool stars, rather than line driven, like the winds from O stars.
+\item These differences in apparent SEDs clearly show that the radiative acceleration of the BAL clouds is dust-driven, like outflows from cool stars, rather than line-driven, like the winds from O stars.

 \item LoBALs have their attenuation curves offset in a manner which is consistent them having more scattered light in the optical and UV than HiBALs and non-BALQSOs.
 This scattered light and also possible partial coverage of the central regions of the AGN are probable explanations of attenuation curves that appear to be steeper than an SMC curve.